 Aside from chariot races, the Circus Maximus was also used for other types of mass entertainment.
 The Ludus Troianus, for example, were equestrian parades that simulated battles, presented by young Roman aristocrats.

 The term Ludus Troianus is derived from the word “truia” which means dance or round.
 According to some sources, this word is also connected to the verb ”amptruare”, which indicated the evolution of the sacred war dance of the Salii priests.

-A Ludus Troiae was already organized at the time that Sulla reigned, and another one while Caesar was in power.
+A Ludus Troiae was organized at the time that Sulla resigned, and another one while Caesar was in power.
 However, the most famous ones were organized by Augustus.